sofiajaramillo/DMS-code/2021-05-13-FinalProject.md

 I also thought about functionality a bit, so I proceded to code a start/play screen and a pause screen to facilitate the program.
 It took some if statements, and despite that the pause screen is still a bit iffy, it works for it's purpose.

 You would think that at some point I would implemement my important zoomnig in feature.
+But the sad reality is that I wasn't able to incorporate this feature.
+Mainly becuase of time and prioritizing other things, but also because if felt like a tricky thing to do and I wasn't exactly confident in a way to accomplish this effect.
+I already had a strong foundation, so I didn't want to rock the boat and potentially mess something up.

+The good thing is that I was able to create a new feature that I didn't even thought of at first.
+This comes in the form of the creatures actually leaving a trail behind, like a paintbrush.
+I thought about ways that